-There are many different manifestations of mathematical transcendence: as holy places (e.g. the Altgeld Library, Oberwolfach, etc.), holy texts (e.g. Bourbaki, Ramanujan's notebooks, etc.), holy objects (e.g. q-series, symplectic manifolds, etc.), holy incantations (e.g. Euclid's proofs that $\sqrt{2}$ is irrational and that there are infinitely many primes, etc.), holy priestly lineages (e.g. a PhD student of a PhD student of a PhD student of Bill Thurston, having Erdös number one, etc.), and so on.
+There are many different manifestations of mathematical transcendence: holy places (e.g. the Altgeld Library, Oberwolfach, etc.), holy texts (e.g. Bourbaki, Ramanujan's notebooks, etc.), holy objects (e.g. q-series, symplectic manifolds, etc.), holy incantations (e.g. Euclid's proofs that $\sqrt{2}$ is irrational and that there are infinitely many primes, etc.), holy priestly lineages (e.g. a PhD student of a PhD student of a PhD student of Bill Thurston, having Erdös number one, etc.), and so on.
 In this extended metaphor, I find myself to be a kind of pantheist: seeing mathematical truth as something bigger than myself which manifests itself everywhere in ordinary life.
 My ideal is to look at the mathematical objects themselves, in as direct and unmediated a way as I can.
 That's happened a few times, and it's a wonderful feeling.
 But it's usually impossible.
 Like all mathematicians, I've stood on the shoulders of many giants in everything I've accomplished.
 Let me repeat that your mileage will vary on this, and there are no unique solutions.
 No disrespect has been intended in these paragraphs to people with different beliefs.

-Acknowledgments: Over the last thirty-five years, I have worked with and learned from a group of very patient and talented graduate students.
+Acknowledgments: Over the last few decades, I have worked with and learned from a group of very patient and talented graduate students.
 I'm happy that I am still in regular contact with my completed students, hopefully as friends.

 Given what I said earlier, you might be curious about how students become friends.
-The most important items an advisor signs in the student's last year are (of course) the dissertation forms and the letter of recommendation.
+The most important items an advisor signs in the student's last year are (of course) the dissertation forms and the Letter of Recommendation.
 Unless you get a postdoc and then apply for a tenure-track position, this might well be the last recommendation letter I write for you.
 It is important after the PhD for you to achieve intellectual "separation" from your advisor, if you haven't already done so earlier.
 Find other mathematical interests beyond your dissertation and my research topics.
 And then, when we talk, it will be on a more equal footing, as colleagues and friends.

-I want to recognize my students here, in roughly chronological order (I wouldn't have known how to be an advisor, or write these notes, without their continuing and helpful input): (completed) Julie Simon, William Harris, Ricardo Rojas, Han Duong, Melissa Dennison, Supawadee Prugsapitak, Milos Curcic, Jennifer Lansing, Katie Anders, Wipawee Tangjai, Neriman Tokcan, Sakulbuth Ekvittayaniphon; (current) Ben Wright, Simone Sisneros-Thiry, Dana Neidinger, Grace Jaffe, Nicole Yamzon, Dania Morales.
+Thanks to my students, listed here in chronological order (I wouldn't have known how to be an advisor, or write these notes, without their continuing and helpful input): (completed) Julie Simon, William Harris, Ricardo Rojas, Han Duong, Melissa Dennison, Supawadee Prugsapitak, Milos Curcic, Jennifer Lansing, Katie Anders, Wipawee Tangjai, Neriman Tokcan, Sakulbuth Ekvittayaniphon, Simone Sisneros-Thiry, Dana Neidmann; (current PhD or reading students) Ben Wright, Grace Jaffe, David Altizio, Yansy Perez, Qiuling Fan.

-Thanks especially to Katie Anders, Federico Ardila, Michael Barany, Grace Jaffe, and Erich Kaltofen for specific recommendations for improvements since the first version.
+Thanks especially to Katie Anders, Federico Ardila, Michael Barany, Pamela Harris, Grace Jaffe, and Erich Kaltofen for their suggested improvements in previous iterations of this document.

-Final word: "Go out there and prove some beautiful, unexpected, astonishing, and true theorems!" - BR 5/10/19, 7/27/19, 12/16/19.
+Final word: "Go out there and prove some beautiful, unexpected, astonishing, and true theorems!" - BR 5/10/19, 7/27/19, 12/16/19, 8/16/20, 8/26/21, 1/8/22, 8/17/22